The best alternatives to Google Ads

 With the recent privacy-centric shift in the digital ad landscape, many brands and advertisers are looking for alternatives to Google Ads.
 While advertisers won’t find an ads platform with larger reach than Google (it has, after all, the most widely used search engine in the world), they can find more efficient platforms that cost less and bring better ROI.

 In general, there are two kinds of alternatives to Google Ads:

-- Web 2.0 ad platforms (like Facebook and Microsoft) that still rely on tracking, but can reach users who might not use Google
+- Traditional ad platforms (like Facebook and Microsoft) that still rely on tracking, but can reach users who might not use Google

-- Privacy-preserving ad platforms (like Brave Ads) that usher in Web3 and are more likely to be viable long into the future
+- New, privacy-preserving ad platforms (like Brave Ads) that are more likely to be viable long into the future

 Facebook, the world’s second largest digital ad platform, is the closest competitor to Google—but they take very different approaches to ad targeting.
 Facebook mainly relies on its vast social and psychographic insights to target users, rather than direct user queries.
 As such, Facebook’s ad units focus heavily on visual advertising with pictures and videos that are more likely to capture attention and spark emotion.

 Facebook might know, for example, that a user has fifty friends who kayak, and show that person ads for kayaks.
 But Facebook’s insights aren’t all just inferences.
 It also knows which pages users like, what content they share or interact with, and what they send in private chats.
 Combining these insights lets advertisers target users who are more likely to interact with an ad or buy a product.